Identity Model¶

 flowchart TD

-A["<strong>IDENTITY</strong><br/>did:keri:E...<br/><small>Permanent, derived from KEL</small>"]
+A["<strong>ROOT IDENTITY</strong><br/>did:keri:E...<br/><small>Permanent, derived from its icp KEL</small>"]

-- Identity (
+- Root identity (

 DID Derivation¶